-How can Student Advocacy and Success help me?
+How can Student Advocacy and Support help me?

 Simply, we want you to feel encouraged to self-advocate, to aim for success, and to follow through with your pursuit of your degree.
 We’ll work with you and your family, as well as campus and community partners, faculty, and staff to assist you in meeting and achieving personal, academic, and professional goals by: